apify/apify-docs/docs/actors/development/state_persistence.md

 Migrations happen because of the availability of Amazon EC2's **spot instances**.
 [Visit Amazon for more information](https://aws.amazon.com/ec2/spot/?cards.sort-by=item.additionalFields.startDateTime&cards.sort-order=asc).

-Other causes for migrations are server crashes (unlikely) or when we need to deploy new [workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+Other causes for migrations are server crashes (unlikely) or deploys of new [workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ## [](#why-is-state-lost-during-migration)Why is state lost during migration?